jsakamoto/Toolbelt.Blazor.I18nText/README.md

 ```

 > [!NOTE]
-> If your Blazor app has SSR areas, we strongly recommend to use `PersistanceLevel.Cookie` option to keep the language settings, because it is the only way to keep the language settings in the SSR areas.
-If your Blazor app doesn't have any SSR areas, you can use other options, such as `PersistanceLevel.Session`, etc.
+> If your Blazor app has SSR areas, we strongly recommend using the `PersistanceLevel.Cookie` option to persist the language settings, because it is the only way to maintain the language settings in SSR areas.
+If your Blazor app doesn't have any SSR areas, you can use other options, such as `PersistanceLevel.Session`.

 If your Blazor app has SSR areas, or the Server-side Pre-rendering is enabled, or the `I18n Text` options are configured to use cookies to persist language settings, you have to add the following code to configure the `RequestLocalization` middleware, and use the `RequestLocalization` middleware, like this.